demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 <!-- disable-secrets-detection-start -->

 Azure Sentinel is a cloud-native security information and event manager (SIEM) platform that uses built-in AI to help analyze large volumes of data across an enterprise.
-This integration was integrated and tested with version xx of Azure Sentinel
 ## Configure Azure Sentinel on Demisto

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.